seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/1-100/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Thursday, August 14th
+//// As of 2025, Friday, August 15th

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.08.15: Last update of the week today.
+Will return on 2025, Monday, August 18th

+//// OLD MESSAGES

 //// 2025.08.11: Coming back from another weekend, with 5 more consecutive updates planned.

-//// OLD MESSAGES

 //// 2025.08.08: Last update of the week today.
 Will return on 2025, Monday, August 11th
 //// 2025.08.04: Coming back from another weekend, with 5 more consecutive updates planned.
 //// 2025.07.29: My goal for this year of renovating my documentation repository so far has only been partially successful.
 The REPOLIST file, and near daily updates have been nice, but there is still so much missing.